 Many people are unsure about how often you should wash your horses’ water out, which leads them not having a clear schedule for cleaning.
 If a water bucket is left too long even one mouthful could lead into sickness such as colic or diarrhea.
 So, make sure you clean out water buckets and troughs at least once a day, just like our own drinking cups would require!

-2. Add salt licks in each stall to encourage water drinking.
+2. Add salt licks in each stall to encourage the consumption of water.

-Salt helps to make nerves work in the horses body by transporting glucose and amino acids across the cell membrane.
+Hydrate a dehydrated horse with the aid of salt.
+Salt helps to make nerves work in the horse’s body by transporting glucose and amino acids across the cell membrane.
 Salt also helps with the acid balance in cells and keeps cells hydrated.
-In short, salt helps horses drink- so give each horse the option to enjoy a salt lick at their own free will!
+In short, salt helps horses drink- so give each horse the option to enjoy a salt lick of their own free will!

 3. Feed wet grain, electrolytes, and camelina oil to keep a horse hydrated!

 Horse owners should consider using wet feed or oil to help more stubborn horses drink water.
 Camelina is a great choice for such an endeavor as it can maintain urine production and keep every horse healthy!
-Lastly, adding electrolytes to any horses diet- paste or powder- has been proven to help the horse hydrate more often.
+Lastly, adding electrolytes to any horse’s diet- paste or powder- has been proven to help enhance hydration in horses.

-5. Make sure you have a back up plan at horse shows.
+6. Make sure you have a backup plan at horse shows.

-Does your show horse tends to get sick when you go certain venues?
+Does your show horse tend to get sick when you go to certain venues?
 Luckily, there is a solution!
-A water filter can reduce bad taste, odors and chlorine in the horses’ drinking water making it less of an issue for your furry friend.
+A water filter can reduce bad taste, odors, and chlorine in the horses’ drinking water making it less of an issue for your furry friend.